-IR Light Control: The camera can enable or disable the IR (infrared) light
+IR Light Control:

+The camera can enable or disable the IR (infrared) light according to your preferences.
+This setting provides off. additional controls depending on your specific application.

-Off: The IR light will always be off.
+On: The IR light will always be off.

-On: The IR light will always be on.
+Sync: The IR light will always be on.

-Sync: The IR light will turn on when the ICR sensor is on.
+Schedule: The IR light will turn on when the ICR sensor is on.

-Schedule: The IR light will turn on or off according to the schedule that you specify below.
+The IR light will turn on or off according to the schedule that you specify below.